fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **Groovy** is a programming language that is specifically designed to work on the Java platform, wherein it serves predominantly as a scripting language, that interfaces with Java to modify program behaviour, extract data, *etc.*

 ### Java
 **Java** is a cross-platform programming language, in its early days it was proprietary-licensed, until it was later released under the GNU GPL license.
 Java is one of the most popular programming languages in the world today, in fact, the TIOBE is currently ranking it number 1 for popularity, in the programming world.
-Java applications are usually compiled into its own instruction set called Java bytecode, that can then be run in a Java Virtual Machine  (JVM) regardless of the computer's architecture or operating system.
+Java applications are usually compiled into its own instruction set called {% include wp.md name="Java bytecode" puncr="," %} that can then be run in a {% include wp.md name="Java Virtual Machine" %}  (JVM) regardless of the computer's architecture or operating system.
 This is what makes it cross-platform and this is key to its success.

 ### JavaScript
 **JavaScript** (**JS**) is a cross-platform web-oriented programming language that is used primarily for the purpose of controlling the behaviour of web pages.
 Despite this it can be used for non-web applications.
-For example, the text editor I am using to write this blog post, [Atom](https://atom.io), is written predominantly in JavaScript and its close relative, CoffeeScript.
+For example, the text editor I am using to write this blog post, [Atom](https://atom.io), is written predominantly in JavaScript and its close lesser-used relative, CoffeeScript.
 JavaScript was also used to write extensions for the Deepin Desktop Environment.

+### Lisp
+**Lisp** is a family of programming languages that are second only to Fortran for the title of being the eldest high-level programming languages.
+Notable members include the {% include wp.md name="Common Lisp" %} and {% include wp.md name="Emacs Lisp" puncr="," %} the latter of which is used by {% include wp.md name="GNU Emacs" %} and other Emacs text editors.

 ### Lua
 **Lua** is a lightweight programming language that is primarily used for scripting in web development applications.
-The two examples of its use that I have come across, personally (out of the hundreds out there), are its use to improve the efficiency of MediaWiki templates using the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto) and its use by the [Awesome Window Manager](https://en.wikipedia.org/wiki/Awesome_(window_manager)).
+The two examples of its use that I have come across, personally (out of the hundreds out there), are its use to improve the efficiency of MediaWiki templates using the [Scribunto extension](https://www.mediawiki.org/wiki/Extension:Scribunto) and its use by the [Awesome Window Manager](https://en.wikipedia.org/wiki/Awesome_(window_manager)) (where it is used to extend functionality).

 {% include_relative PL/matlab.md %}

 ### Objective-C
-**Objective-C** is a programming language that is primarily object-oriented in its paradigm.
+**Objective-C** is a programming language that belongs to the C family of programming language and is primarily object-oriented in its paradigm.
 It is one of the main languages that Apple's OS X is written in.

 ### Pascal
 **Pascal** is a fairly old programming language, it and its derivatives (like [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal)) are still widely used today.